There's Only One Reason To Be Scared Of ANTIFA (Because You Like Fascism)

-The United States President Donald Trump threatened in a Sunday tweet to designate the left wing anti-fascist movement known as ANTIFA a terrorist organisation, despite acknowledgements from his own government officials that such a move would be unconstitutional given that the group is domestically based.
+U.S. President Donald Trump threatened in a Sunday tweet to designate the left wing anti-fascist movement known as ANTIFA a terrorist organization, despite acknowledgements from his own government officials that such a move would be unconstitutional given that the group is domestically based.
 And it's becoming clear that Trump doesn't really understand what ANTIFA even means.

-ANTIFA is short for anti-fascist and comprises a broad, non-monolothic coalition of leftist activists who are most known for their visible presence at political actions across the U.S. While one official ideology can be hard to pin down, members of the group dot the left side of the political spectrum, ranging from leftists to anarcho-communists to socialists.

 Advertisement